saikat041/newTabRedirect/README.md

 * Clone this repo
 * Open chrome extensions from settings or open this link : chrome://extensions
 * Turn on the developer mode button in the top right corner of the page
-* Click on load unpaced button on top left corner and select the cloned folder
+* Click on load unpacked button on top left corner and select the cloned folder
 * You are done

 ## Screenshot :